HaydenInEdinburgh/BernieLibrary/README.md

 # BernieLibrary
-This is a educational project based on Django.
+This is a educational project based on Django based on [MDN tutorial home page](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website).

 ## Overview

 This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.